Saloni-Oswal/Saloni-Oswal/README.md

 # Hi there, I'm Saloni! 👋

-*I'm a passionate frontend engineer spanning over 6 years of experience building responsive web applications using modern technologies! <br /><br />
+*I'm a passionate frontend engineer spanning over 6 years of experience building responsive web applications using modern web technologies! <br /><br />
 My true passion lies at the intersection of design and engineering, where I relish in crafting software that not only boasts aesthetic appeal but also operates flawlessly beneath the surface, prioritizing clean and well-documented code design!* ✌🏻

 <hr />